surma/surma.dev/content/things/c-to-webassembly-wo-emscriten.md

 </script>
 ```

-If nothing went wrong, you shoud see a `17` in your DevTool’s console (remember, the `add()` function does not just add numbers).
+If nothing went wrong, you shoud see a `17` in your DevTool’s console.

 ## Compiling C the slightly less hard way

-The amount of steps we currently have to do to get from C code to WebAssembly is a bit much — and as I said, it was artificially inflated for educational purposes.
-We can skip all the human-readable formats and use the C compiler as it was intended: To create object files from C code.
+The amount of steps we currently have to do to get from C code to WebAssembly is a bit much.
+As I said, I was bending over backwards for educational purposes.
+We can skip all the human-readable formats and use the C compiler as it was intended: Turn C files into object files.

 ```bash
 clang \